MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ---
+title: Commit
-description: How to use a generic Action to commit files during the CI flow.
+description: How to commit files during the CI flow - using a generic Action
 ---

-# Commit
+{% raw %}

 ## Use-cases